timothymarois/PHP-Device-Detection/README.md

 This simple php library class supports the major and most popular platforms.

-Also Supports the new Internet Explorer 11 (IE11) which no longer uses MSIE as its identifier.
+* Supports the Internet Explorer 11 (IE11) which no longer uses MSIE as its identifier.
+* Supports Microsoft Edge Browser (in windows 10)

 API:
 --------